Monday, April 1, 2024

 Thursday, March 21, 2024

-I am in Israel as I write this.
-I have not been back to Israel for 10 years and that is a long time for me not to visit.
+I am in Israel as I write this I want you to know that I have not been back to Israel for 10 years and that is a long time for me not to visit.
 In the past 10 years my daughter Lital got married to her husband Cole, they have 2 children, I am a Savta, I had ovarian cancer and am STILL NED, (no evidence of disease), lost my father to cancer, and still work with my congregation, Makom Solel Lakeside as Director of Lifelong Learning where I work with adults.
 That is just the tip of the iceberg of what I have been doing since last being in Israel.
 Now for what's happening in Israel.

 The world changed on Shabbat Simchat Torah, October 7, 2023.
 It seems like yesterday that we watched television news day in and day out as the war in Israel came alive on our televisions.
 We couldn't believe that this was a war and there were over 250 hostages brutally taken from Israel and thousands killed, including soldiers, women and children.
 Many of those Israelis murdered.
 When the war broke out Israel called up 220,000 reservists and the whole country came together to help where they My heart has been the East since the war began and I was looking for a way to come to Israel.
 I am so fortunate to have been in Israel with The iCenter, on a Mifgash with meaning.
 A Mifgash is a meeting and we were 31 participants with 4 staff from the iCenter.
 We were also so fortunate to work the staff of Shorashim who made our ground accommodations.